-Anatomical Notes Samples Photographs Lungs are loc pleural cavity Lungs are lon thin ated in the (figure 8) g, wide and Lung, for histology, virology and bacteriology Parasites or trematodes Diaphragm Any abnormalities ø Lungs, in situ and removed Any abnormalities
+Anatomical Notes Samples Photographs 0 Lungs are located in the pleural cavity (Fig. 8) Lungs are long, wide and thin Lung, for histology, virology and bacteriology Parasites or trematodes Diaphragm Any abnormalities Lungs, in situ and removed Any abnormalities

 Dugongs have far more fibrous tissue in their lungs than terrestrial animals.
 As a result, a normal dugong lung may not collapse as convincingly and will feel firmer than may be expected.
+Lungs not yet collapsed in the carcass are a sign of recent death (D2 or D1).